miramar-labs/atropos-projects/README.md

 - The application implements a basic REST API to manage tasks using FastAPI.
 - The API is asynchronous, so that it can manage long running tasks without blocking/waiting for results.
 - Tasks are identified by unique id's (UUID's)
-- Task status can be polled for as needed by the client.
+- Task status/results can be polled for as needed by the client.
 - Task state is persisted to a scalable REDIS store.
 - The app and REDIS are packaged as Docker containers.
 - Tests and coverage are implemented using pytest tooling.